ramsesm2071/sep10-freedom-project/blog/entry04.md

 ## Next Steps

-For my next steps I was thinking of doing my own CYOA project or maybe trying to get friends or classmates to join me on a topic we can all agree on.
-Or we use one of the pre-determined options that were set.
+For my next steps I was thinking of doing my own CYOA project or maybe trying to get friends to assist me on a topic we can all agree on.
+Or we use one of the pre-determined options that were set by the teacher.

 -----